"Healthy Visitor Policy" in place at U-M hospitals

 For University of Michigan faculty, staff and students:

 Every member of the U-M community is encouraged to get vaccinated against the flu, and for many U-M Health System community members, vaccination or protective mask use will be required this flu season to protect our patients and visitors.
-Reminder: You must have your blue hospital registration card to receive a flu vaccination.
+Reminder: You must have your hospital ID card to receive a flu vaccination.

 - Health System faculty, staff, students, vendors, contractors and volunteers: From a UMHS computer, visit www.med.umich.edu/u/flu/ for full information about vaccination requirements, where to get vaccinated, and more.